speckhofer/speckhofer.github.io/_tabs/cv.md

 ## Awards and Prizes related to mathematics

 - **2023:** Würdigungspreis (Recognition Award) of the Austrian Federal Ministry of Education, Science and Research for the best Diploma/Master's degrees
+- **2018-2022:** Merit scholarships of Johannes Kepler University Linz (awarded in recognition of outstanding academic achievement) for the four academic years from 2018/2019 to 2021/2022.
 - **2018:** Erwin Wenzl Anerkennungspreis (Recognition Award) for my pre-scientific thesis on _Geometric Probability_ (part of the Austrian Matura exam)
 - **2018:** Dr. Hans Riegel-Fachpreis for my pre-scientific thesis on _Geometric Probability_ (part of the Austrian Matura exam)
 - **2017:** Participation in the Middle European Mathematical Olympiad in Vilnius
-- **2016--2018:** Prizes at Regional and National Competitions of the Austrian Mathematical Olympiad: [https://www.math.aau.at/OeMO/Ergebnisse/Person/715](https://www.math.aau.at/OeMO/Ergebnisse/Person/715)
+- **2015--2018:** Prizes at Regional and National Competitions of the Austrian Mathematical Olympiad: [https://www.math.aau.at/OeMO/Ergebnisse/Person/715](https://www.math.aau.at/OeMO/Ergebnisse/Person/715)
-- **2015:** Winner of the Upper Austrian Beginners' Competition of the Austrian Mathematical Olympiad
-- **2014:** Winner of the voestalpine Mathematics Mini-Olympiad (Linz)

 ## Other awards/qualifications